emilydolson/D3-visualising-data/10-d3update.md

 At the moment, the year that we are looking at in the data is hardcoded.
 Naturally, we want the user to be able to see how the data changes over time.

 Let's do this a slider.
-The first thing we need is add this slider to the user interface (our website).
+The first thing we need is to add this slider to the user interface (our website).
 A slider element is actually an `input` element with the the type `range`.
 We give it a ID in order to be able to select is from our JavaScript script, a class to style it (if we choose to), and a minimum, maximum, and step size that depend on our data. `value` is what we read out in order to know the position of the slider.
 Let's initialise it somewhere in the middle (1979).

 ~~~{.html}
 <input type="range" name="range" class="slider" id="year_slider" value="1979" min="1950" max="2008" step="1" ><br>